psarkerbd/psarkerbd.github.io/_pages/background.md

 </p>

 <p style="text-align: justify">
 In addition, proof has been found that the research's compression methodology outperforms traditional any Huffman-based approaches in terms of <u>compression-decompression time for the Bengali transliterated text</u>.
-The study's outcome is entitled <a href='https://journal.uob.edu.bh/handle/123456789/4498'>Method of Adjacent Distance Array Outperforms Conventional Huffman Codes to Decode Bengali Transliterated Text Swiftly</a> published in a Scopus-indexed journal.
+The study's outcome is entitled <a href='https://journal.uob.edu.bh/handle/123456789/4498'>Method of Adjacent Distance Array Outperforms Conventional Huffman Codes to Decode Bengali Transliterated Text Swiftly</a> published in a Scopus-indexed <a href='https://journal.uob.edu.bh/handle/123456789/12?id=about'>journal</a>.
 </p>